git config –global user.name “Aleksander Bekasov” git config –global user.email “alekbekasov@…”

 git branch

-Switch to the hello-world
+Switch to the hello-world Branch:

 git checkout hello-world

-Create and Switch to a New Branch Named hello
+Create and Switch to a New Branch Named hello:

 git checkout -b hello

-Branch with the Current Branch:
+Merge the hello-you Branch with the Current Branch:

 git merge hello-you

-Branch from the Local Repository:
+Remove the hello-you Branch from the Local Repository:

 git branch -d hello-you